 “See that set of novels on the shelf?”
-She pointed to 30 brand-new copies of The Lightning Thief.
+She pointed to 30 brand-new copies.
 “I’ve had those for two years, but I’ve never used them.
-So I’m looking for some great activities for my high readers.”
+So I’m looking for some great activities.”

 When Ms. Sneed opened the preview, she knew she had a winner.

 “Look at this background information,” Mr. Frank commented.
 “These five pages teach kids about the Olympians, as well as their battle with Kronos.”